-VPTL offers quarterly teaching advancement grants up to $2500 to Stanford faculty, lecturers, instructional teams, graduate students involved in TA training, and departments.
-These one-time grants advance teaching practice by supporting the exploration, design, and implementation of new or improved pedagogical approaches in current courses and educational programs for Stanford undergraduate and graduate students.
+The Teaching Advancement Grants are offered by VPTL quarterly and are up to $2500.
+They are available to Stanford faculty, lecturers, students, instructional teams, and departments.
+These one-time grants are meant to fund projects that serve as springboards for the exploration, design, and implementation of new or improved pedagogical approaches in courses and educational programs that support learning for Stanford students.

 Pedagogical development for Stanford students: Enhance teaching development for graduate or undergraduate students, including stipends for students to co-plan courses, develop pedagogy courses, and support research or evaluation of teaching practices.

 Support for course resources: Opportunities for faculty, lecturers and departments/programs to enhance student learning through the integration of instructional technology, equipment, software, and other materials.
 Modest requests for such items should be accompanied by cost-sharing with a department and plan for long-term maintenance.

 Attend a teaching and learning-focused conference: Share pedagogical innovations that Stanford has launched and learn from a larger educational community about pedagogical innovations that may be relevant to the Stanford community.
 Priority will be given to applicants presenting about teaching and learning at the conference.

 Bring pedagogy experts to campus: to provide training and guidance for our instructors and students in teaching and learning in their field or in general.